-I was always going to have a platform to write about my symptoms and experiences, because I never knew about my diagnosis or understood my symptoms and because karma would eventually correct that wrong.
+Although I didn’t initially know I was going to have a platform to write about my symptoms and experiences, I never gave up hope on a diagnosis or understanding my symptoms and because karma would eventually want to correct that wrong.

 After my initial diagnosis and now with a vast amount of research behind me, knowing I am as I am because I have Sensory Processing Disorder, has brought about a new calm.
 Where people like me with a disability have understanding, there may still be frustration from others, who find it difficult to accept the way we are, primarily because they fail to accept themselves.

 But knowing anyone who deals with a disability, large or small takes a different kind of understanding, one which can test resilience, patience and tolerance.
 Being around anyone who deals with a disability, is not perhaps always a life others would have chosen for themselves, not to mention the emotional battles that potentially comes with that life.